codeforamerica/intake-playbooks/lambda_migration_script.markdown

 Rollback

-If before we turn on the redirect we can just not launch.
-After the launch before Day 2 rollback is just a matter of changing the Namecheap DNS back to heroku and the AWS dns to a bucket that redirects to the OLD url.
+If rollback is  before we turn on the redirect we can just not launch since the old domain is not effected.
+After the launch before Day 2, rollback is just a matter of changing the Namecheap DNS back to heroku and the AWS dns to a bucket that redirects to the OLD url.

 DNS Rollback